marijnh/Eloquent-JavaScript/15_event.md

 (given a `display` style of `none`).
 The currently visible node can be selected by clicking the buttons.

-When it works, extend it to also style the currently active button differently.
+When that works, extend it to style the button for the currently selected tab differently, so that it is obvious which tab is selected.

 {{if interactive